haeuslerjulius/haeuslerjulius.github.io/aboutme.md

 ---

 ### About myself
 My name is Julius Häusler, I am currently 17 years old, and I live in the best part of Germany, which is Bavaria.
-I go to school at a Gymnsaium (similar to high school) in Rosenheim, 11th grade.
+I go to school at a Gymnasium (similar to high school) in Rosenheim, 11th grade.

 ### My story
 Right now, my main job is school.
 But I run school on a 4.0GPA, don't really have much to do.
 This is why I got to do something else.
 This all started at some day in September '25, at about 6pm.
 My parents weren't home yet, I finished school earlier, had nothing to do, so I just laid in my bed, phone in my hand, scrolling on Instagram.